USTSF Sanctioned Tournaments Info for Tournament Directors

 on the following (in order of priority):

-1. Send an electronic copy of your complete results (1st thru last place) for
+1. Send an electronic copy of your complete results (first THROUGH LAST place) for

 Open Singles, Open Doubles, Women's Singles and Women's Doubles to ITSF's